 VESO minors take a gateway course (Work, Ethics, and Society), engage in multidisciplinary coursework, complete two internships with accompanying discussion courses, and construct a portfolio explaining the development of their thought and gathering documents to take with them post-graduation.
 VESO minors may also apply for funding to go to a location or attend an event beyond campus that will contribute to their course of study.

 Contact the director for details: Shelli Poe, Ph.D., Assistant Professor of Religious Studies; Director of Initiative for Vocational Inquiry; Director of Vocation, Ethics, and Society, firstname.lastname@example.org.

-The VESO minor is also a component of the newly formed Institute for Civic and Professional Engagement.
+The VESO minor is also a component of the newly formed Institute for Civic & Professional Engagement.
 Read more about the Institute.

 VESO is a Major Experience!

 VESO students have the opportunity to apply for funding to go to a location or event beyond Millsaps' gates that will contribute to their course of study.
 Here are some examples of recent Exploration Trips and what they have meant to our students, in their own words.